jdthorpe/super-batch-docx/src/pages/md/refactoring.md

-In order to work with Azure Batch however, this code needs to be split up into the parts that do the work and the parts that coordinate the work, and the various parameters may be split into global which apply to every task and task specific parameters.
+In order to work with Azure Batch however, this code needs to be split up into the parts that do the work and the parts that coordinate the work, and the various parameters may be split into global parameters which apply to every task and task specific parameters.

 ## Step 1: Refactoring in place